 Why degradation decides races

 In the 2026 era, with lighter cars and different tyre compounds, degradation patterns are different from previous years.
 But the fundamental principle remains: the team that manages its tyres best wins the race.
-A car that is two seconds per lap faster in theory but degrades its tyres in 10 laps will lose to a car that is slower but can run 20 laps on the same set.
+A car that is two seconds per lap faster in theory but degrades its tyres in ten laps will lose to a car that is slower but can run twenty laps on the same set.

 That is why F1 is often described as a tyre management competition disguised as a motor race.
+Understanding graining and blistering is the first step to seeing the race within the race.